 - Riverside (except fort the reserved zone for the waterbus): - Only boarding and disembarking passengers, max.
-6 hours - Maximum allowed mooring width: 15 meter - Overnight mooring place is permitted only if applying for and obtaining a written authorization from the Zeeschelde Zeekanaal Division
+6 hours - Maximum allowed mooring width: 15 metres - Overnight mooring place is permitted only if applying for and obtaining a written authorization from the Division Regio Centraal.